nwiizo/nwiizo.github.io/README.md

 # Profile
-My name is Shuya Motouchi.I'm a software developer and Evangelist living in Tokyo.
+My name is Shuya Motouchi.I'm a software developer　living in Tokyo.
 I like to develop and operation,optimize systems. [@3-shake Inc. ](https://3-shake.com/)

 # Programming Language